wavefrontHQ/docs/pages/doc/track_adoption.md

 ## Track the Number of Alerts

-Ever wondered how many total alerts your user base has created over time?
-How many of these alerts are active at a given time or how many of them are severe and active at a given time?
-Tanzu Observability provides granular metrics around all alerts configured for your instance under the `~wavefront.alerts` namespace.
+Ever wondered how many alerts your users have created over time?
+How many of these alerts are active at a given time, or how many of them are severe and active at a given time?
+Tanzu Observability provides granular metrics for all alerts configured for your instance under the `~wavefront.alerts` namespace.
 Some of the metrics that we've made available to you under the `~wavefront.alerts` namespace are:

 * `~wavefront.alerts.active`
 * `~wavefront.alerts.active_info`